Improving Random Forests by Smoothing

 Fourth, tree-based methods, such as decision trees and Bayesian CART algorithms, inherently provide spatial adaptivity by partitioning the input space into regions where simple models are applied~\cite{scott2004adaptive}.
 Moreover, recent research has examined the asymptotic behaviour of V- and U-statistics in random forests for variance estimation~\cite{zhou2021v} and linked forests to kernel methods, showing that with adjusted tree constructions, they can act as kernel estimators, although computational challenges remain in high-dimensional or non-adaptive settings~\cite{scornet2016random}.
 Further studies reinterpret random forests as adaptive nearest-neighbour methods, emphasising the influence of terminal node sizes and splitting schemes on local weighting and prediction accuracy~\cite {lin2006random}.
 At the same time, additional developments include constructing prediction intervals from out-of-bag errors~\cite{zhang2020random} and adapting forests for quantile regression~\cite{meinshausen2006quantile}.
 Other frameworks address bias with large kernel sizes using infinite-order U-statistics~\cite{xu2024variance}, local linear forests incorporate smoothing adjustments to mitigate piecewise constant predictions~\cite{friedberg2020local}, and generalised random forests~\cite{athey2019generalized} and causal forests~\cite{wager2018estimation} further extend these ideas.
 However, challenges with high-dimensional data and boundary bias persist.
-Despite their adaptability, traditional tree-based models often lack smoothness due to their piecewise constant nature, resulting in discontinuities at partition boundaries.
-These methods can automatically adjust to the local structure of the data through mechanisms like noise adaptivity, where trees manage unknown noise levels by changing to the regularity of the excess risk function near decision boundaries.
+These methods can automatically adjust to the local structure of the data through mechanisms like noise adaptivity, where trees manage unknown noise levels by changing the regularity of the excess risk function near decision boundaries.
 They employ spatial decomposition and dyadic partitioning to focus on relevant regions, effectively pruning areas that do not contribute significantly to the model performance.
 This allows trees to achieve optimal minimax convergence rates in different scenarios and adapt to unknown distribution characteristics without prior knowledge of feature relevance~\cite{scott2004adaptive}.
+However, despite their adaptability, traditional tree-based models often lack smoothness due to their piecewise constant nature, resulting in discontinuities at partition boundaries.